 The groups are defined as follows:

 Injunctive Relief.
 Releasees agree that they will not utilize the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers for at least five years from the Effective Date, except Releasees may use the Interest Subsidy Method to provide military reduced interest rate benefits to mortgage customers at any point during the five years from the Effective Date (1) if required by law; (2) if required by Releasees’ regulators; and/or (3) if required by Releasees’ investors and Releasees have not encouraged or requested that or negotiated in favor of the investor requiring the use of the Interest Subsidy Method.Top

 If you are eligible to receive payment from the Settlement, the amount will be based upon the criteria described for each group defined in Frequently Asked Question #7.

 At this time, it is not possible to accurately calculate a Settlement Class Member’s payment from the Net Settlement Fund.
 More detailed information regarding how the payments for each group will be calculated can be found in the distribution section of the Settlement Agreement available here.Top

+Currently, the distribution to all Class Members is expected to take place in late March 2019.
+Your continued patience is appreciated.
 Settlement Class Members who are entitled to payments will receive their payments by mailed check.
-Payments will be issued only after the Court grants final approval to the Settlement and after any appeals are resolved.
-If there are appeals, resolving them can take time.
-It is prudent to check with the case website often for updates regarding the status of the Settlement.Top
+It is prudent to periodically check this case website for updates regarding the status of the Settlement.Top

 Unless a class member submits a request to be excluded from the Settlement, they are bound by the terms of the agreement and cannot be part of any other lawsuit brought against the defendant for the same issues in this case.
 The Settlement Agreement is available here and describes what rights you will give up if you remain a participant in the Settlement.Top